Bombycomorpha bifascia

 Bombycomorpha bifascia, the pepper-tree caterpillar, is a moth of the family Lasiocampidae, which is native to southern Africa.

 Food plants

-The larvae feed on the foliage of Searsia dentata, the pepper-tree Schinus molle, and other Anacardiaceae.
-They show a preference for the foliage of the introduced pepper-tree.
+The larvae feed on the foliage of Searsia dentata, the pepper tree Schinus molle, and other Anacardiaceae.
+They show a preference for the foliage of the introduced pepper tree.
 The larvae are highly gregarious and feed in small groups, with a tendency to become cannibalistic when food is depleted.

 Life cycle

-The 40 mm long larva is black with two narrow yellow lines (bifascia) running down each flank.
+The 40 mm-long larva is black with two narrow yellow lines (bifascia) running down each flank.
 A coating of orange hairs gives it a yellowish appearance.
-Moulting four times they attain full size in 50–60 days, at which point they descend to ground level and search for a suitable pupating spot.
+After moulting four times, they attain full size in 50–60 days, when they descend to ground level and search for a suitable pupating spot.
 The cocoons are about 20 mm long and chocolate-brown in colour, their surface texture and colour resembling that of dried mud.
-After some 14 days the moth emerges.
-If weather conditions are unfavourable the larvae hibernate until the following spring.
+After some 14 days, the moth emerges.
+If weather conditions are unfavourable, the larvae hibernate until the following spring.